 Why would anyone need a chatbot?

 Benefits of chatbots for business

 With all the hype, chatbots may come across as universal painkillers.
 But stemming from automation and intelligence, there’s clearly business-specific value.
 Here is how chatbots help businesses.

 Data anxiety protection

-Companies of all sizes and character face similar side effects of data abundance – infoxication, distraction, analysis paralysis.
+Companies of all sizes face similar side effects of data abundance – infoxication, distraction, analysis paralysis.
 When it comes to data processing, what is known in military parlance as VUCA (volatility, uncertainty, complexity, ambiguity), ordinary people sum up like ‘It’s a crazy world!’ and stop trying.
-Infobesity affects even mature researchers.
+Infobesity protection is one of the top benefits of using a chatbot in business.
 Intelligent assistants deal effectively with informational queries and provide bite-sized personalized results.

 Cost-efficient 24/7 responsiveness

-Global economy extends communication immeasurably.
-Even SME’s have to stay forever available to customers and partners from different time zones.
-For large corporations, this complexity of interaction increases exponentially.
-Communication is essential at all levels – be it social media mentions, email reach-outs, messaging or calls.
-Chatbots listen, respond to, and distill the essence so that brands stay responsive and updated at all times without being overwhelmed.
-More sophisticated bots employing sentiment analysis can help recognize customer mood and tackle issues early on.
+Another one of the chatbot benefits for business is availability.
+The global economy extends communication immeasurably.
+Companies have to stay forever available to customers and partners from different time zones.
+Multi-channel interaction – social media mentions, email reach-outs, messaging, or calls – is overwhelming.
+But not with chatbots that listen, respond to, and distill the essence so that brands stay responsive and updated at all times.
+Sentiment analysis can help recognize customer mood and tackle issues early on.